- Choirs may enter more than one category.

 |More than 4 minutes||10 Marks|

-- Selected choirs will be expected to participate in evening concerts, be present at the Awards Ceremony on Sunday 1 April, 2018, and be available for non-competitive activities throughout the festival period.
+- Selected choirs will be expected to participate in evening concerts and be available for non-competitive activities throughout the festival period.

 Broadcasting, Recording and Photographic Rights

 - Performances throughout the Festival may be photographed, recorded for subsequent reproduction and/or broadcast on radio or television.

 - All broadcasting and photographic rights to the performances will belong to the Festival and may be used for promotional use as the Festival sees fit.

 - Choirs will not receive payment for recordings or photographs used and the Festival will be entitled to reproduce any such recording or photograph for sale or promotional use.

 - All choirs with members under the age of 18 years must ensure that the necessary consent is obtained from these members and their parents/guardians prior to taking part in the Festival.